 As a result of the IRA, all covered Part D drugs are subject to inflation rebates, as of October 1, 2022.
-Manufacturers are required to provide to the Medicare program rebates for increases in the price of drugs sold in Part D greater than the increase in inflation over the same period, relative to a 2021 benchmark.
+Manufacturers are required to provide rebates to the Medicare program for increases in the price of drugs sold in Part D that are greater than the increase in inflation over the same period, relative to a 2021 benchmark.
 Payment for the first inflation rebates will be due in July 2024.

-- The premium subsidy is reduced for higher income beneficiaries.
+- 1 The premium subsidy is reduced for higherincome beneficiaries.
 For more information, refer to the section on calculating enrollee premiums. - The term "true out-of-pocket" refers to a feature of Part D that directs fewer federal subsidy dollars toward enrollees who have supplemental coverage.
 Specifically, only certain types of spending on behalf of the beneficiary count toward the catastrophic threshold: the beneficiary's own out-of-pocket (OOP) spending; that of a family member or official charity; and supplemental drug coverage provided through qualifying state pharmacy assistance programs or Part D's low-income subsidies.
 In addition. beginning in 2011, drug spending made on behalf of the beneficiary by the AIDS Drug Assistance Program and the Indian Health Service counts toward the OOP threshold, as does the 70 percent discount paid for by pharmaceutical manufacturers for brand-name drugs.
-Beneficiaries need to adhere to their plan's formulary, prior authorization, and formulary exceptions processes in order to receive credit for their OOP spending toward the \$7,400 limit. - 3 Beneficiaries (other than those who receive low-income subsidies) who delay enrolling in Part D until after their initial enrollment period and who do not have creditable coverage must also pay a late enrollment penalty each month similar to that for Part B. Creditable coverage refers to prescription drug benefits through sources such as a former employer that are at least as generous as the standard Part D benefit. - 4 As a result of changes made under the Medicare Access and CHIP Reauthorization Act of 2015, as of 2018, a higher Part D premium surcharge applies to some beneficiaries who are subject to income-related premiums.
+Beneficiaries need to adhere to their plan's formulary, prior authorization, and formulary exceptions processes in order to receive credit for their OOP spending toward the \$8,000 limit. - 3 Starting in 2024, the IRA expanded the eligibility for the full LIS to beneficiaries who earn between 135 percent and 150 percent of the federal poverty level and meet the asset test.
+Prior to 2024, these beneficiaries qualified for a partial LIS that was less generous than the full LIS. - 4 Beneficiaries (other than those who receive low-income subsidies) who delay enrolling in Part D until after their initial enrollment period and who do not have creditable coverage must also pay a late enrollment penalty each month similar to that for Part B. "Creditable coverage" refers to prescription drug benefits through sources such as a former employer that are at least as generous as the standard Part D benefit. - 5 As a result of changes made under the Medicare Access and CHIP Reauthorization Act of 2015, as of 2018, a higher Part D premium surcharge applies to some beneficiaries who are subject to income-related premiums.